 From your base in Llanberis, you can either walk up the mountain or take the train up.

-There are many tracks that go up Snowdon.
-I was planning to go up on the train, but as I found out the hard way, you need to book early if you want the easy way up.
+There are many tracks up Snowdon.
+I was planning to take the train, but as I found out the hard way, you need to book early if you want the easy way up.

-Halfway up the Llanberis track, there is a cafe which is a welcome rest stop.
+Halfway up the Llanberis track, there is a cafe that serves as a welcome rest stop.
 I didn’t get to the top, but the views on a good day last forever.

 Ceunant Mawr